-- 1 procedure which will enable them to manage the production and 2 marketing of their products; and 3 ii.
-Help preserve the long-standing rights of family farmers to participate in 4 bargaining associations and cooperatives without being subject to 5 antitrust action.
-6 H. Special Agricultural Policies and Services 7 1.
-FARM LABOR 8 We encourage Congress to continue funding existing programs and establish 9 new grant initiatives that aim to improve the supply, stability, and training of the 10 agricultural labor force.
-11 We urge Congress to enact comprehensive farm labor reforms such that 12 programs like H-2A visa programs contribute to a flexible, efficient, and 13 compassionate agricultural workforce.
-14 We urge USDA to create a program like the Fair Food Program, assuring a 15 collaborative process between farmers and workers on farms to deliver certifiable, 16 market-rewarded, and market-enforced payment on products to benefit wages, 17 profits, and livelihoods of workers and of farmers.
-18 The National Labor Relations Act should be extended to workers on corporate 19 and other farms that employ enough hired help to be subject to the federal 20 minimum wage provisions applicable to agricultural workers.
-21 We support the modification of the Fair Labor Standards Act to ensure: 22 i.
-Worker protection standards regarding wage rates, health, safety, and 23 housing conditions for migrant, seasonal, minority and other farm 24 laborers and for education of their children; 25 ii.
-The rights of workers to bargain collectively for fair wages; and 26 iii.
+- i.
+Bring farmers and farm cooperatives together with handlers and processors, for the purpose of bargaining over prices received by agricultural producers.
+Farmers need and are entitled to a firm legal procedure which will enable them to manage the production and marketing of their products; and - ii.
+Help preserve the long-standing rights of family farmers to participate in bargaining associations and cooperatives without being subject to antitrust action.

+H. SPECIAL AGRICULTURAL POLICIES AND SERVICES

+1. FARM LABOR

+We encourage Congress to continue funding existing programs and establish new grant initiatives that aim to improve the supply, stability, and training of the agricultural labor force.

+We urge Congress to enact comprehensive farm labor reforms such that programs like H-2A visa programs contribute to a flexible, efficient, and compassionate agricultural workforce.

+We urge USDA to create a program like the Fair Food Program, assuring a collaborative process between farmers and workers on farms to deliver certifiable, market-rewarded, and market-enforced payment on products to benefit wages, profits, and livelihoods of workers and of farmers.

+The National Labor Relations Act should be extended to workers on corporate and other farms that employ enough hired help to be subject to the federal minimum wage provisions applicable to agricultural workers.

+We support the modification of the Fair Labor Standards Act to ensure:

+- Worker protection standards regarding wage rates, health, safety, and housing conditions for migrant, seasonal, minority and other farm laborers and for education of their children; - ii.
+The rights of workers to bargain collectively for fair wages; and iii.
 A livable minimum wage.

-27 We recognize oligopolies, fixing prices, and cheap food policies harm farmers 28 and farm workers.
-We support efforts to assure fairness for all involved in the - We support USDA offering grants or low interest loans to family farms for new construction and/or remodeling of existing farm labor housing to provide a safe, clean, and healthy living environment for domestic and/or guest workers.
+We recognize oligopolies, fixing prices, and cheap food policies harm farmers and farm workers.
+We support efforts to assure fairness for all involved in the production of food.

+We support USDA offering grants or low interest loans to family farms for new construction and/or remodeling of existing farm labor housing to provide a safe, clean, and healthy living environment for domestic and/or guest workers.

-production of food.
+2. SAFETY OF FARMERS AND FARM WORKERS

+Agriculture has been determined to be a hazardous occupation in the United States.
+Farm machinery is not subject to federal safety regulations or recalls but is instead manufactured according to voluntary standards set by the American Society of Agricultural and Biological Engineers.

+We recommend:

-1 2.
-SAFETY OF FARMERS AND FARM WORKERS 2 Agriculture has been determined to be a hazardous occupation in the United 3 States.
-Farm machinery is not subject to federal safety regulations or recalls but is 4 instead manufactured according to voluntary standards set by the American Society 5 of Agricultural and Biological Engineers.
-6 We recommend: 7 Farmers take advantage of training opportunities, including pesticide 8 applicator programs, as often as possible: 9 ii.
-Farm equipment manufacturers be subject to rules requiring product 10 safety, and that manufacturers be liable for damages suffered due to 11 injuries caused by faulty equipment: 12 iii.
-Developing incentives for the purchase of rollover protection for farm 13 equipment; 14 Standardized hazard and caution lights and distinct turn signals on all iv.
-15 farm equipment that uses public roadways, and increased education of 16 the public on the need to respect them: 17 Discouraging the use of Slow Moving Vehicle emblems for purposes other v.
-18 than their intended use: 19 Farmers and their employees have access to information regarding vi.
-20 hazardous materials used on the farm: 21 vii.
-Farmers maintain adequate records on their transportation, use, storage, 22 and disposal of fertilizers and pesticides; 23 viii.
-Stakeholders having a voice in assuring that safety rules established for 24 the protection of those employed by farmers are reasonable and 25 workable, financially viable, penalties are not excessive, and that 26 reasonable periods of time are allowed for compliance; 27 That Congress provide for continued exemption of small farms and ix.
-28 businesses that have 10 or fewer employees from the inspection 29 provisions of the law; 30 Family farmers exercise reasonable care to promote the safety of X.
+- i.
+Farmers take advantage of training opportunities, including pesticide applicator programs, as often as possible; - ii.
+Farm equipment manufacturers be subject to rules requiring product safety, and that manufacturers be liable for damages suffered due to injuries caused by faulty equipment; - iii.
+Developing incentives for the purchase of rollover protection for farm equipment; - iv.
+Standardized hazard and caution lights and distinct turn signals on all farm equipment that uses public roadways, and increased education of the public on the need to respect them; - v.
+Discouraging the use of Slow Moving Vehicle emblems for purposes other than their intended use: - vi.
+Farmers and their employees have access to information regarding hazardous materials used on the farm; - vii.
+Farmers maintain adequate records on their transportation, use, storage, and disposal of fertilizers and pesticides; - viii.
+Stakeholders having a voice in assuring that safety rules established for the protection of those employed by farmers are reasonable and